-A second recommendation is to build the capacity of program managers and sectoral focal points in financial planning and management, possibly through workshops, and by studying the process of other countries that provide good learning and examples for costed food security and nutrition strategic plans (e.g. Nepal, Bangladesh).
-It will be important to also engage with the MoF-to use them as a resource to train sectoral program managers but also to provide information on the national budgetary procedures and requirements.
-MoF would also need to be involved to establish a financial management system for nutrition (allowing public sector allocations for nutrition, etc.).
+A second recommendation is to build capacities of the program managers and sectoral focal points in financial planning and management, possibly through workshops, study of process of other countries that provide good learning and examples for costed food security and nutrition strategic plans (e.g. Nepal, Bangladesh).
+It will be important to also engage with the Ministry of Finance (MOF), use them as a resource to train sectoral programme managers, but also to provide information on the national budgetary procedures and requirements.
+MoF would also need to be involved to establish financial management system for nutrition (allowing public sector allocations for nutrition etc.).

-Recommendation 3: Learning and gradual improvements in financial planning and management system for nutrition (longer term)
+Recommendation 3: Learning and gradual improvements of financial planning and management system for nutrition (longer term)

 The third recommendation is to establish a financial tracking system for funding for nutrition activities.
 This will involve capacity support for financial management so that both government and donor allocations for food security and nutrition can be tracked.
 A package of specific protocols on the tracking of nutritional activities/interventions should be developed.
-As more data on nutrition expenditure become available, program managers will find it easier to develop a more nuanced costed action plan.
+As more data on nutrition expenditure become available, programme managers will find it easier to developed a more nuanced costed action plan.